snapplelevi/langston-thresholding/README.md

-# thresholding
+# thresholding - an R package for graph thresholding
+## (the name is not finalized yet :-) )
-R package for Langston Lab's C++ thresholding techniques
+An R package for the [Langston Lab's](https://web.eecs.utk.edu/~mlangsto/) C++ graph thresholding techniques

-Navigate to installation section if system prerequisites are in place [**Installing the thresholding package**](#installing-the-thresholding-package)
+Navigate to [installation section](#installing-the-thresholding-package)  if [the required system prerequisites](#system-prerequisites) are already installed.

-## Required tools for before package installation
+## System prerequisites
+We assume the user has a version of R installed.
+While not necessary, having an IDE like [RStudio](https://posit.co/products/open-source/rstudio/) will streamline package installation and utilization.

 These thresholding codes depend on the external **igraph** C library for graph creation and manipulation.
 Some external functions from **alglib** are also used and are included in the package already (they are compiled and linked during the package installation process as well)